tokiwi/fairelection/README.md

 # FairElection
 FairElection creates a tool for political organisations, civil society organisations and companies to select candidates according to their self-chosen criteria of diversity/representation.
 In addition, everyone can use the tool to simulate the results of the latest National Council elections (2019) by modifying these same diversity criteria.

-FairElection is available in production on : https://fairelection.ch
+The platform FairElection is available here : https://fairelection.ch

 ## Solver